ARstyles/Tic-Tac-Toe/README.md

-Tic Tac Toe A Browser Game for 2 Players created
+Tic Tac Toe A Browser Game for 2 Players created using
 <br>
 <ul>
   <li>HTML</li>